wgslr/getting-started/README.md

 In this scenario you will run a demo of fully functional isolated onedata installation that will consist of:

-- a single noded pre-configured onezone instance
+- a single nodded pre-configured onezone instance
-- a single noded pre-configured oneprovider instance
+- a single nodded pre-configured oneprovider instance

 All the configuration is placed in the `docker-compose-oneprovider.yml` and `docker-compose-onezone.yml` files respectively.
-Oneprovider and onezone will be automaticaly installed according to it.
+Oneprovider and onezone will be automatically installed according to it.

 This scenario assumes that both docker containers: one with onezone and the other with oneprovider will be running on the same machine, hence there is no need for public ip address nor you need to open any ports.

-To access those services you will need to able to reach those containers form docker's private nettwork.
-If you run this on your laptop/workstation then its as straightforward as copying a container's address to your web browsher.
-However if you run them on remote VM (and you probably do) you will need to be able to access those ports from your laptop/workstation.
+To access those services, you will need to able to reach those containers form docker's private network.
+If you run this on your laptop/workstation then its as straightforward as copying a container's address to your web browser.
+However, if you run them on remote VM (and you probably do) you will need to be able to access those ports from your laptop/workstation.
 We prepared few [suggestions](docker-remote.md) how you can reach them.

 In order to setup and run your provider you just need to run: